entrophite/EmbraceTheStorm/README.md

 }
 ```

 ### 2.6.
-Reduced global product limit for low-star recipes
+Reduced global production limit for low-star recipes

 <b><span style="color:#4040ff">SYNOPSIS: </span></b> Separating the production limit for low-star recipes when using global production limit values, 20% for 0-star recipes and 60% for 1-star recipes in the example below.
 Unlimited global limits, manually set limits and 2/3-star recipes are not affected.
-In addition, when the global limit is not unlimited, the reduced limit for low-star recipes cannot be less than 1 (since the game use the value 0 for unlimited production).
+In addition, when the global limit of a product is active, the limit for corresponding low-star recipes cannot go below 1 (since the game use the value 0 for unlimited production).

 ```c#
 // Eremite.Buildings.Workshop.SetUp